Making multigraphs simple by a sequence of double edge swaps

-To see that this is a winning strategy, note that the Devil can choose a loop only a finite number of times, so eventually he will choose only non-loop edges and the Angel's loop-free strategy will eventually eliminate all multiple edges. \end{proof}

-In the next section we will prove Theorem~\ref{th:loopfreeconjecture} from which Conjecture~\ref{co:loopy} follows by the proposition above.
-Clearly, Theorem~\ref{th:main} follows from Theorem~\ref{th:loopfreeconjecture}.
-However, in Section~\ref{sec:altproof} we will present an alternative proof of Theorem~\ref{th:main} that is more elementary in the sense that it does not rely on a choice of a simple graph as a target but depends only on the ''only if'' part of the Erd\H{o}s-Gallai theorem.

-\section{Proof of Theorem~\ref{th:loopfreeconjecture}}

-First, we need yet another game to play.
+The \emph{loopy multigraph game} is played by the Angel and the Devil as follows.
+The starting position is a loopy multigraph $G$ with a graphical degree sequence.
+In each move, the Devil chooses any loop or multiple edge $e$ and then the Angel chooses any edge $e'$ and performs a double edge swap on $e$ and $e'$.
+The Angel wins if she reaches a simple graph, and the Devil wins if the game goes on forever. \begin{conjecture}[Janson 2018] In the loopy multigraph game, the Angel has a winning strategy for any starting position. \end{conjecture}

+We will prove this conjecture by showing that the Angel has a winning strategy even if we change the rules of the game to make it much harder for her.
 Let $H$ be a loop-free multigraph on a vertex set $V$.
-In the \emph{loop-free multigraph game with target $H$}, starting from a loop-free multigraph $G$ on $V$ such that every vertex has the same degree in $G$ as in $H$, in each move the Devil chooses any edge $e$ in $G$ such that $G$ has more edges than $H$ of the same type as $e$ (that is, with the same endpoints), and then the Angel chooses any edge $e'$ in $G$ not incident to $e$ and performs a double edge swap on $e$ and $e'$ in $G$.
+In the \emph{loopy multigraph game with target $H$}, starting from a loopy multigraph $G$ on $V$ such that every vertex has the same degree in $G$ as in $H$, in each move the Devil chooses any edge $e$ in $G$ such that $G$ has more edges than $H$ of the same type as $e$ (that is, with the same endpoints), and then the Angel chooses any edge $e'$ in $G$ not incident to $e$ and performs a double edge swap on $e$ and $e'$ in $G$.